-Besides, patents, trademarks or industrial designs databases make available to users a wealth of technology and commercial information, a matter of vital importance to be up-to-date from the monitoring and scanning point of view.
+Besides, patents, trademarks or industrial designs databases make available to users a wealth of technology and commercial information, a matter of vital importance to be up-to-date from the monitoring and horizon scanning point of view.

-In #MoocVT, you will find more on the informative value of intellectual property, check Module: Technology Information Management.
+In #MoocVT, you will find more related to the informative value of intellectual property, check Module: Technology Information Management.

 Intellectual Property types

-The World Intellectual Property Organization (WIPO) established in 1967 the protection entity scope through its international agreement.
+In 1967, the World Intellectual Property Organization (WIPO) established the scope of the IP protection entity through an international agreement.
 The different types of IP can be described as follows:

 IP Legal framework

-Intellectual property rights are territorial and are subject to a wide variety of treaties and legal issues typical of national, community and international laws.
+Intellectual property rights are territorial and are subject to a wide variety of treaties and legal issues from the national, community and international laws.
 Most of them are coordinated by WIPO and are accessible through its WIPO Lex tool.

 - National laws.
 Each country through its Technical Office is in charge of the IPR management in the country.
 The main duties are administrative and technical issues related to IP grants, requirements and litigations.

 - International laws.
 Provide common procedures and facilitate supranational protection with tools such as “national treatment” and the establishment of a common concession process.

 - Framework agreements.
-Foundations for rules and legislation to establish the minimum concession requirements.
+The basis for rules and legislation to establish the minimum granting requirements.

-To understand correctly the IP legal framework is key to carry out a suitable technology intelligence process.
-For example, the validity of each industrial property title covers the territory for which it is granted, and maybe of the public domain in those countries where its protection was not requested.
-Therefore, it is crucial to know IP Offices, monitor databases and take advantage of the intelligence reports and newsletters produced to guide effective decision-making.
+Understanding correctly the IP legal framework is key to carry out a suitable technology intelligence process.
+For example, the validity of each industrial property title covers the territory for which it is granted and maybe is of the public domain in those countries where its protection was not requested.
+Therefore, it is crucial to know IP Offices, monitor databases and take advantage of the intelligence reports and newsletters to guide effective decision-making.

-In addition, there are support programs such as the Latin America IPR SME Helpdesk to help companies identifying the legal framework for intellectual property rights in each country and support the impact on business internationalisation.
+In addition, there are programs such as the Latin America IPR SME Helpdesk to help companies identifying the legal framework for intellectual property rights in each country and support the impact on business internationalisation.

 IP information value